jeremyzhang1/saving-jar-project/README.md

 `npm install bootstrap`

-Then create a `config` folder and `fire.js` in that folder

-Ask Jeremy for the secret stuff that goes in this file
+Then, ask Jeremy for the secret stuff that goes in the `fire.js` file within the `config` folder

 To start the development server, run